dynamsoft-docs/document-normalizer-docs/parameters/reference/grayscale-transformation-modes.md

 # GrayscaleTransformationModes

-This parameter helps control the colour mode of the grayscale image.
+`GrayscaleTransformationModes` helps control the colour mode of the grayscale image.

-It consisits of one or more modes, each mode represents a way to transform the grayscale image.
+It consists of one or more of the following modes, each mode representing a way to transform the grayscale image.

 ## Candidate Mode List